In Legal Trouble For Driving Without A License?

 The sooner you have a skilled defense lawyer on your side, the more options you may have for resolving your case satisfactorily.
 In all cases, your goals will be to preserve your ability to get a driver’s license; prevention of a criminal record; avoidance of jail time; and reduction or reversal of costly fines and other penalties.

-The Law Offices of Thomas Maronick Jr LLC offers free initial consultations for DWOL and dedication to your short-term and long-term best interests.
+Maronick Law LLC offers free initial consultations for DWOL and dedication to your short-term and long-term best interests.
 Call 410-885-1775 or email us through this website to arrange a conversation with our firm.
 We will review your options and move you toward a positive resolution.

 With eight offices across the state, we represent clients anywhere in Maryland, including Glen Burnie, Baltimore, Ocean City, Hartford and Towson.